Banana bread gets a healthy boost as this delicious Whole Wheat Banana Oat Bread made with whole wheat flour, hearty oats, and of course, bananas!

-Get excited because today is National Banana Bread Day!
-I couldn’t let this brilliant “holiday” go by without sharing a scrumptious banana bread recipe with you.
+I get totally excited for National Banana Bread Day!
+And I couldn’t let that brilliant “holiday” go by without sharing another scrumptious banana bread recipe with y’all.
 And if your family is anything like ours, you always have ripened bananas on the kitchen counter ready to be baked into yummy bread.

 So start peeling those ripened bananas and join me in celebrating National Banana Bread Day with one of my favorite banana bread recipes that gets a healthy boost from whole wheat flour, hearty oats, and of course, bananas!